-Presenters and announcers are the 'anchors' of broadcasting.
+Presenters are the 'anchors' of radio broadcasting.
 They have a high-profile role at the front line of broadcasting that calls for technical expertise and an outstanding communication style.

-The hours vary, depending on the type of programme.
-Some presenters and announcers have to work long and irregular hours.
-The work is based in offices and studios.
-Presenters may also work on location, which can mean outdoor work in all weathers.
+Working hours differ, depending on the type of programme.
+Some presenters have to work long and irregular hours.
+The work is usually based in studios and offices, but Presenters may also work on location, which can mean outdoor work in all weathers.

 What Can I Expect to Get Paid?

-Salaries vary widely, ranging from £14,000 for a presenter starting out on a local radio station to more than £150,000 for the best-known celebrity presenters.
-Many work freelance.
+Most presenters are self-employed and work on a freelance basis.
+Salaries vary widely, ranging from £14,000 for a presenter starting out on a local radio station to more than £150,000 for the best-known presenters.

-- A presenter or announcer must have excellent communication skills and a clear and attractive voice for broadcasting
+- A presenter must have excellent communication skills and a clear and attractive voice for broadcasting

 - confidence, a likeable personality and the ability to create a rapport with an audience